 Energy grants - the ultimate guide

 If you’re struggling to pay for your gas or electricity, or want to make your home more efficient so it uses less fuel, help is out there.
-There are many energy grants available to UK households that can help with your heating bills or clear your energy debt.
-You could even get a free boiler - perfect if yours needs replacing.
+There are many energy grants available to help with your heating bills or clear your energy debt.
+You could even get a free or subsidised boiler - perfect if yours needs replacing.

 Some energy grants are offered by the government, while other benefits are provided by utility suppliers and charitable trusts - and many go unclaimed each year.
-But what are these grants - and how do you get your hands on them?
-Luckily, we’re here to help you find out with our ultimate guide to energy grants.
-If you already know what you’re looking for, you can jump straight to that section using the links below:
+But what are these grants and how do you get them?
+Luckily, we’re here to help you with our ultimate guide to energy grants.

 Energy grants offered by suppliers